mindsharelabs/meteor-accounts-wordpress/README.md

-# accounts-wordpress
+# Login service for self-hosted WordPress accounts

-Meteor login service for self-hosted WordPress accounts
+Not ready for production.